Marine ecology, phylogeography, genetic connectivity of marine metazoans.

 Global scale environmental problems, such as climate change and ocean acidification are emerging issues we are facing now.
 We need to understand not only the mechanism leading to those environment problems, but also the effect those problems have on organisms and ecosystems.
 We have established the community based genetic analysis (metagenetics and/or metagenomic) to estimate and describe diversity of marine animals.
 Using the technique, we are trying to understand distribution of marine animals in various temporal and spatial scales.

-- Machida RJ, Leray M, Ho SL, Knowlton N, to appear, “Metazoan mitochondrial gene sequence reference datasets for taxonomic assignment of environmental samples”, Scientific Data, 4, 170027.
+- Machida RJ, Leray M, Ho SL, Knowlton N, accepted, “Metazoan mitochondrial gene sequence reference datasets for taxonomic assignment of environmental samples”, Scientific Data, 4, 170027.

 - Fujioka HA, Machida RJ, Tsuda A , 2015, “Early life history of Neocalanus plumchrus (Calanoida: Copepoda) in the western subarctic Pacific ”, PROGRESS IN OCEANOGRAPHY, 137, 196-208.
 (SCI) (IF: 3.512; SCI ranking: 8.2%)